devrath/studious-ds-adventure/collection/Trees/BinaryTree/BinarySearchTree/DepthAndHeightOfTree/README.md

 ## `Maximum depth of a BST`
 #### `Definition`
 * Defining the height of the binary tree is the longest path from the root node to all the nodes.
+* Height of the binary tree above is 3